bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rychlik.md

 9. Created a unified theory of laser beam propagation in the presence of nonlinear media.
 10. Introduced the concept of a 'second order transfer function' for laser beam propagation.

 Born 16 April 1885, Benesov near Prague, Austria-Hungary (now Czech Republic).
-Died 28 May1968, Prague, Czechoslovakia (now Czech Republic).
+Died 28 May 1968, Prague, Czechoslovakia (now Czech Republic).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rychlik/)